 It was located the same small place she grew up, far out in the countryside surrounded by the ocean, a large thundering river coming down from the mountainside and green everywhere.
 It’s a beautiful place, and I miss it a lot.
 Since she passed away 6 years ago I haven’t been back there and I doubt I shall.

 Thinking back to these memories I can’t help but want some of that simple living back.
-And a part of me want’s to do the same with my own children, give them some wonderful memories of a simple family life surrounded by green.
-As living like this would sadly be impossible for us I am going for the next best thing, which is a ‘Campervan Holiday’.
+And a part of me wants to do the same with my own children, give them some wonderful memories of a simple family life surrounded by green.
+As living like this would sadly be impossible for us I am going for the next best thing, which is a ‘Campervan Holiday’ that makes camping child-friendly.

 5 Things You Need To Consider When Choosing a Campervan